Falconerd/Ansa/docs/types.md

 # Types

-The type system in Ansa allows you to build custom types from both primitives and other custom types.
+The type system in ANSA allows you to build custom types from both primitives and other custom types.

 ```